janpstrunn/eureka-sh/README.md

 The first time you use `eureka.sh` it's required to use the `-s` option to setup the configuration.
 The configuration file lives at `$HOME/.local/share/eureka.conf` by default.
 After setting the configuration.
 At least one argument is required in order to use `eureka.sh`.

-You may combine arguments with the `-p` for managing a private repository.
+You may combine arguments with the `-p` for managing a private repository (do not pull changes).

 ```
 CLI tool to input and store your ideas without leaving the terminal\n